TSDoming/TSDoming.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student in Yale's School of Engineering and Applied Science, affiliated with the Applied Mathematics program.
-I am interested in statistical physics, and how manifold learning and other data science techniques can be leveraged for appplications in physics and materials science.
+I am interested in statistical physics, and in applications of machine learning in physics and chemistry.
+I obtained my Ph.D. from Yale's School of Engineering and applied Sciences, currently pursuing a postdoc in Yale's Applied Mathematics department.

 <!--Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.-->